 Student council members represent the Green City R-1 student body.
-Officers are elected by the student body, while each class is represented by four members.
+Officers are elected by the student body, while each class is represented by two members who are not class officers.
 The Student Council motto is: "Character, Honesty and Integrity."